andrewdsilva/CaptainScraper/README.md

 ```

 Parameters:
-- `websiteDomain` domain name of the website you want to scrap, this parameter is important because it is use to complete relative url
+- `websiteDomain` domain name of the website you want to scrap, this parameter is important because it is used to complete relative URL
-- `basicAuth` if your website need basic authentification, set this parameter like this: **user:password**
+- `basicAuth` if your website need basic authentication, set this parameter like this: **user:password**
 - `enableCookies` enable cookies like a real navigator, necessary for form handling, default: false
 - `frequency` maximum page loading frequency
 - `maxLoadingPages` maximum number of pages load in the same time